vaadin/swing-kit/README.md

 ##### Step 1a: Migrate first the table

-In this case the user decide to migrate first the top panel containing the table.
+In this case the user decides to migrate first the top panel containing the table.
 Then we implement a Vaadin Grid ready to list IPerson data.

 ```java
     public PersonsTableView() {